 BetMGM has a significant presence across the US.
 There’s a lot of experience behind the scenes, and it shows up in an awesome betting platform and odds and lines that are always competitive.

-DraftKings made its bones in DFS but quickly jumped into sports betting once states received the green light to offer it.
+DraftKings made its bones in DFS but quickly jumped into sports betting once states like Iowa received the green light to offer it.
 The interface is slick and user-friendly, and it seems to always offer a lot of intriguing promotional opportunities.

-These are two great places to play, so which one is the better of the two comes down to user-preference.
+These are two great places to play, so which one is the better of the two comes down to user preference.
 If you’re looking for a clean platform and plan to stick to the basics, BetMGM Sportsbook Iowa is a top spot.
 For those interested in live betting and flashier displays, then DraftKings Sportsbook Iowa may be the choice.

-Once upon a time, there was only one place to look for the best sports betting odds.
+Back in the day, there was only one place to look for the best sports betting odds.
 That was in Las Vegas, the recognized sports betting capital of the world and the only place for legal betting in the US.
-It’s a different world these days.
+It’s a different world now.